-- Click the change term button to view grades from a different semester.
+- Click the Change button in the top left corner to view a different term.

 As your course comes to a close, you will receive an e-mail to your personal e-mail address with directions on how to complete an online course evaluation.
 Course evaluations allow students to provide insight to key course aspects and are considered an important resource that enables the program to continuously improve.
 Please take a moment to complete your course survey by the published deadline in order to best serve future students of the program.